IDGCaptainRussia94/Terraria-SGAmod/README.md

 -Added the following armor sets: The Nomadic armor set, an early pre-boss desert themed thrower set made from easy to get materials!
 Fames set for throwers after Spider Queen.
 Hallowed Visor variant for Throwing.
 Jungle Templar for post Golem Throwing/Tech.
 Valkyrie Armor serves as the Pillar Tier Thrower armor made from Aurora Tears, Illuminant Armor drops from Supreme Pinky, Vibranium armor for all classes (enemies not yet added), And JellyBru's Dev Armor finally added!

 -Venerable Catharsis, for a hefty Expertise cost from Draken after Moonlord you can make Normal Worlds into Expert Worlds.
+No more being locked out of content!

 -Luminous Alter, use it to transmute various items overtime by infusing them with Starlight!

+-New Potions: Phalanx Potion, Reflex Potion

--A stronger post-L.Wraith Prismic Banshee that drops double loot, also the Prismic Banshee has been given a brand new original look!
-Thanks JellyBru and Rijam! (hint: put fallen stars into the previous mentioned Luminous Alter)
+-A stronger post-L.Wraith Prismic Banshee that drops double loot (hint: put fallen stars into the previous mentioned Luminous Alter).
+Also the Prismic Banshee has been given a brand new original look!
+Thanks JellyBru and Rijam!

 -A stronger rematch against Sharkvern is now possible by using the Conch while it is raining, after you've beaten him once (doing so fully unlocks Tidal Charm), Sharkvern's fight and apperence has been tweaked (Prim shark!
 Vertex Shark!
 Trail Shark!
 With smooth lighting!), there's also an extra attack that was added

--Hoppers, Droppers, Sifting Funnels, hands on tech mod elements, and more; automate your Terraria!
+-Hoppers, Droppers, Sifting Funnels, hands on tech mod elements, and more; automate your Terraria with content I felt was missing from Vanilla!

 -New Amulet: Reservation Amulet, reserve a fraction of your HP to gain a protected regenerating shield!